Geoff Capes: Strongman

 As a strongman, Capes became a household name in Britain and many parts of the world.
 He was particularly known for his incredible hand and arm strength, easily tearing London telephone directories in half and bending rolled steel bars measuring over 1 inch in diameter, and three feet in length.
 Capes turned fully professional in 1980, the Olympics in Moscow being his last event as an amateur athlete.
 He had already begun to make a name as a strongman having won the inaugural Britain's Strongest Man in 1979.
 In that competition he beat Bill Anderson, the World Highland Games champion into second place.
 Bill went on to the 1979 World's Strongest Man, the first Briton to compete in this tournament, whilst Capes concentrated on his athletic career.

 In 1980 the Olympics dominated the year and Capes did not compete in Britain's Strongest Man, but he did compete later in the Europe's Strongest Man competition and won that.
 This ensured his invitation to the 1980 World's Strongest Man and on his first entry he came third behind the by then more experienced Bill Kazmaier and Lars Hedlund.
 In 1981 he returned and improved to second place, again behind Kazmaier, and in 1982 he came fourth.

-The 1983 contest was the first held outside the United States and in Christchurch, New Zealand he held off the challenge of a world class field including the young Jón Páll Sigmarsson and to take the first of two World's Strongest Man titles.
-The Christchurch hosted tournament also had the Canadian world powerlifting champion, Tom Magee, and the European powerlifting champion, Siem Wulfse, competing.
-But it was the duel between Sigmarsson and Capes that heralded the beginning of a great rivalry.
+1983 World's Strongest Man was the first held outside the United States and in Christchurch, New Zealand; he held off the challenge of a world class field including the young Jón Páll Sigmarsson, Canadian world powerlifting champion, Tom Magee, and the European powerlifting champion, Siem Wulfse to take his first World's Strongest Man title.
+Capes won the truck pull and weight over bar and came second in farmer's walk, bale hoist and sack load events.
+The duel between Sigmarsson and Capes heralded the beginning of a great rivalry.
 The following year in Mora, Sweden, Sigmarsson, eleven years Capes' junior, took the title proclaiming "The King has lost his crown!".
+Capes retorted "I'll be back" with a third place finish.
+He won the sled push and came second in caber toss, rock press and floor press that year.

-Capes retorted "I'll be back" and the following year won the title in Cascais, his closing remark being "The King has not lost his crown".
-Sigmarsson won once again in 1986 with Capes coming second.
+Capes came to 1985 World's Strongest Man determined to regain his title from Sigmarsson.
+The competition was held in Cascais, Portugal and Capes managed to win the truck pull, medley, arm over arm pull and swingletree.
+Despite a horrible last place finish in the crucifix hold, Capes managed to collect enough points to secure his second World's Strongest Man title, holding off Sigmarsson and Cees de Vreugd.
+Capes' did not forget to celebrate after the end of the final event, the loading race saying "The King has not lost his crown!".
+Their rivalry thrived and Sigmarsson won once again in 1986 with Capes coming second.